defold/tutorial-colorslide/README.md

 Add "level_select.gui" as a GUI component to the new "guis" game object.

-Run the game and test the flow.
+Run the game and test the level selector screen.
 You should be able to click any of the level buttons and the corresponding level will load and be playable.

 ## In game GUI

-You can now select a level and play it but there is no way to go back.
+You can now start and play a level but there is no way to go back.
 The next step is to add an in game GUI that allows you to navigate back to the level selection screen.
-It should also congratulate the player when the level is completed and allow moving directly to the next level.
+It should also congratulate the player when the level is completed and allow moving directly to the next level:

 Create a new GUI file and call it "level.gui".